If the file oldnews.shtml is present, it will contain a list of

 make install

 By default the programs are installed in /usr/local/bin.
-This can be changed like this example:
+This can

 make install PREFIX=/usr